|

 was broadcast through directional speakers atop of a pole centrally

 located in the parking area.
-Later technology had the sound supplied
+Later technology had the sound

-extend the season.
+were used to extend the season.

 Usually the price of admission offered prevues